maduc238/data-structures-and-algorithms/README.rst

-A Minimum Spanning Tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.[1]
-That is, it is a spanning tree whose sum of edge weights is as small as possible.[2]
+A Minimum Spanning Tree (MST) or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
+That is, it is a spanning tree whose sum of edge weights is as small as possible.
 More generally, any edge-weighted undirected graph (not necessarily connected) has a minimum spanning forest, which is a union of the minimum spanning trees for its connected components.
 Algorithms show in this Graph library is: ``SpanningTree_Kruskal``, ``SpanningTree_Dijkstra``.